artintellica/artintellica/ts/www-artintellica-com/docs/blog/0092-rl-torch-52-deep-q.md

 date = "2024-06-15"
 +++

-# Learn Reinforcement Learning with PyTorch, Part 5.2: Deep Q-Networks (DQN): Concepts and PyTorch Implementation

----

 ## Introduction

 So far in our series, we’ve explored reinforcement learning (RL) using tabular methods—explicitly storing and updating a value for every state–action pair.
 But the real world is far more complex: many problems have huge or continuous state spaces where tabular methods simply cannot scale.
 Enter Deep Q-Networks (DQN), the game-changing approach that brought deep learning to RL.
 This post will introduce you to DQN concepts and walk you through a full working PyTorch implementation, using OpenAI Gym’s classic **CartPole-v1** environment as our running example.

 By the end, you’ll have built a neural Q-network, implemented experience replay, trained your own agent, and learned to tune and save your models.
 All code is hands-on, fully typed, and annotated for understanding.

 ---